Personal, Social, Health and Economic Education

 PSHE education is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
 As part of a whole school approach, PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.The PSHE Association

 ‘All schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice.’

-At Brooklands we we will be following the Suffolk Framework for PSHE.
+At Brooklands we follow the Jigsaw PSHE programme.
 Our long term plan showing coverage across year groups is available below.

 - -Careers & work-related learning

 - -Enrichment Activities

 Coverage of these areas, and the associated social skills from the framework, alongside our 'Life Skills' already embedded here at Brooklands, aim to ensure that we produce well-rounded, happy and healthy children - ready for the wider world.

 Please see our policies page for further details on our policies, including SRE (Sex and Relationships) and Drugs.